danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/ephemeral/customers_ephemeral.md

 It is used to build a single table summarising trials information for a specific namespace.

 We start from `customers_db_orders_snapshots_base` model in order to isolate the trials.
-This model does the following thing:
+This model does the following:

 * It isolates the orders that are flagged with the column `is_trial=TRUE`
 * It deduplicates by taking the latest row created for a specific `gitlab_namespace_id`